Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 You should replace the hose if it shows any signs of damage or degradation.

-It is good practice to replace the entire gas regulator and hose assembly, if it is old enough for the hose to have deteriorated, as gas regulators also wear with age.
+It is good practice to replace the entire BBQ gas hose and regulator assembly, if it is old enough for the hose to have deteriorated, as gas regulators also wear with age.

 O-Ring Seal

-The standard BBQ gas regulator in Australia has a POL or LCC27 gas bottle fitting.
+The standard BBQ gas bottle regulator in Australia has a POL or LCC27 gas bottle fitting.

 You should always inspect the gas regulator for damage, paying special attention to the connector, which screws into the gas bottle.